tfielder/api_weather_planner/README.md

   Visit the api here:

-  This app also makes use of the weather planner backend api.
-  The backend api repo can be found here:
-  And the backend live api can be found here:
+  This app also makes use of the weather planner live app found here: https://whetherwise.herokuapp.com/ The backend api repo can be found here: https://github.com/tfielder/api_weather_planner And the backend live api can be found here: https://weather-planner-api.herokuapp.com/

 ## <a name="core-details"></a>Core Details
   App Name: Weather Planner